acts-project/acts/docs/examples/full_chain_odd.md

 # Walkthrough of the OpenDataDetector full chain example

-The OpenDataDatector (ODD) is fictitious silicon detector which resides in its own repository on [GitLab](https://gitlab.cern.ch/acts/OpenDataDetector).
+The OpenDataDetector (ODD) is fictitious silicon detector which resides in its own repository on [GitLab](https://gitlab.cern.ch/acts/OpenDataDetector).
 It is used for testing and as a performance baseline in Acts.

 Our full chain ODD example is written in Python and can be found [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/full_chain_odd.py).